-- " Maintain a regular sleep schedule. - " Get back to doing as many of your usual daily activities as possible. - " Eat healthy to improve your sense of well-being, healing, prevent illness, and to provide you with energy when you need it. - " Get involved in physical and recreational activities that do not cause you pain. - " Practice deep breathing.
-This will help relax muscles, decrease pain, and relax and focus the mind. - " Consult with your Healthcare Team before using alcohol or any non-prescription drugs. - " Take prescription drugs as prescribed.
-Ask your Healthcare Team if you have questions. - " Limit alcohol and nicotine, as they impede healing. - " Follow your Healthcare Team's instructions.
+TO DC Taintain a regular sleep scriedule. Ď Eat healthy to improve your sense of well-being, healing, prevent illness, and to provide you with energy when you need it.
+Get involved in physical and recreational activities that do not cause you pain.
+Practice deep breathing.
+This will help relax muscles, decrease pain, and relax and focus the mind.
+Consult with your Healthcare Team before using alcohol or any non-prescription drugs.
+Take prescription drugs as prescribed.
+Ask your Healthcare Team if you have questions.
+Limit alcohol and nicotine, as they impede healing.
+Follow your Healthcare Team's instructions.